devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 Even if you have enough space to load all these files at once, your system could slow down or raise an out-of-memory error later during next steps.
-Also, data augmentation process is performed on the fly and cannot be cached so you can't just save prepared data back into filesystem and read sample by sample.
+Also, data augmentation process is performed on the fly and cannot be cached so you can't just save prepared data back into the file system and read sample by sample.
 Therefore, in most cases, reading all available files into memory or caching preprocessed data is not a flexible solution.

 An alternative approach is to read images gradually, in small chunks, convert each of them into expected representation and then send into training algorithm.
 To achieve this goal,